kungfugo/BellDiagonalQudits.jl/paper/paper.md

 `BellDiagonalQudits` was designed to be used by researchers in quantum science and quantum information theory.
-It has already been used in multiple scientific publications, e.g. in @PoppACS [@PoppACS:2022] and @PoppBoundEntComparison:2022 in the context of entanglement classification and detection of bipartite qudits in dimension three and four.
+It has already been used in multiple scientific publications, e.g. in @PoppACS and @PoppBoundEntComparison in the context of entanglement classification and detection of bipartite qudits in dimension three and four.
 The combination of efficient state generation via random sampling or deterministic procedures and implementation of both frequently used and